-As exciting as it may be to officially decide to teach online yoga classes, I recommend first slowing down, taking a deep breath, and creating a plan for your yoga career.
+As exciting as it may be to officially decide to teach online yoga classes, I recommend first slowing down, taking a deep breath, and creating a business plan for your yoga career.

 Will you connect with your students through social media or will you let aggregate sites find an audience for you?
 Do you want to create a monthly membership program or lead yoga teacher training courses or simply upload weekly yoga classes?